dockerguys/ranchcat/templates/taiga/0/README.md

 Includes the following services:
 - Frontend
 - Backend
+- Events server
 - PostgresSQL
 - Redis

-What's not included:
+- RabbitMQ
-- Load balancer
+- Internal loadbalancer

 Usage
 -----
-1. Update your load balancer 80/443 to port 80 of the frontend.
+1. Update your external load balancer 443 to port 80 of the internal loadbalancer.
-2.
+2. Django backend can be accessed via `/admin/`.
+3. Default credentials are `admin`:`1213123`.